danielpodrazka/learn-postgres/README.md

 ## Loading yt_comments into your local database

-Run following command in your Terminal and follow instructions.
+Run following command in your terminal and follow instructions.

 ```bash
 python load_data.py